 Advice about weight management services

 You can choose from a range of weight management support options to help you start losing weight and improving your health.
-Apart from your doctor, you can consult with industry bodies to help you make a safe choice.
+Apart from your GP, you can consult with industry bodies to help you make a safe choice.
 These include:

 Choosing a dietitian

 Accredited practising dietitians are recognised professionals who can provide expert nutrition and dietary advice.
 Dietitians can guide you to sound food and health information that is specific to your individual needs.

 You can contact a dietitian in various ways, including: